Przemysł II: Betrayal of Sędziwój Zaremba

-According to the Rocznik Traski (based probably in older sources now missing), on 28 September 1284, Kalisz was burned.
-This soon caused a series of events which threatened the power of Przemysł II.
+According to the Rocznik Traski (based probably on older sources now missing), on 28 September 1284, Kalisz was burned.
+This soon caused a series of events that threatened the power of Przemysł II.
 Now governor of Kalisz and in the city at the time of the fire, Sędziwój Zaremba, fearing the consequences, decided to take the Kalisz castle (apparently not damaged in the fire) and give it to Henry IV Probus.
 At the news of the events of Kalisz, Przemysł II reacted instantly.
-No later than 6 October, as attested by a document issued in that time, Przemysł II was at the head of the Greater Poland knights under the city walls.
+No later than 6 October, as attested by a document issued at that time, Przemysł II was at the head of the Greater Poland knights under the city walls.
 In view of the refusal of submission, the duke ordered the siege.
-It is unknown how prolonged this siege was, but certainly soon due to the reluctance to fight from the rebels (knights and nobles probably feared that Przemysł II, after the capture of the castle, would not spare nobody), the duke agreed to negotiate with them.
-Eventually, Przemysł II regained his castle of Kalisz, but he had to give the newly built castle in Ołobok to Henryk IV Probus.
+It is unknown how prolonged this siege was, but certainly, soon, due to the reluctance to fight from the rebels (knights and nobles probably feared that Przemysł II, after the capture of the castle, would spare nobody), the duke agreed to negotiate with them.
+Eventually, Przemysł II regained his castle of Kalisz, but he had to give the newly built castle in Ołobok to Henry Probus.
 There is no certainty that the betrayal of Sędziwój Zaremba was an isolated incident or part of a wider conspiracy from the Zaremba family.
 However, it can be assumed that the duke didn't believe in a familiar conspiracy because most of Sędziwój's relatives remained in their posts even after 1284.
-Another source supporting this is a document issued on 6 October (and thus during the period of siege) where the voivode of Poznań Beniamin Zaremba appears as a witness, and therefore had to remain in the inner circle of Przemysł II.
+Another source supporting this is a document issued on 6 October (and thus during the period of siege) where the voivode of Poznań, Beniamin Zaremba, appears as a witness, and therefore had to remain in the inner circle of Przemysł II.

 Przemysł II's change of attitude against Beniamin occurred in 1285.
 Due to little contemporary information, the cause is unknown.
-The Rocznik Traski only pointed that the Duke of Greater Poland imprisoned both Sędziwój and Beniamin.
-At the end apparently they were treated very gently, because Mestwin II of Pomerelia not only restored them their previous post but also part of the property that was confiscated them.
+The Rocznik Traski only pointed out that the Duke of Greater Poland imprisoned both Sędziwój and Beniamin.
+At the end, apparently they were treated very gently, because Mestwin II of Pomerelia not only restored them to their previous post but also part of the property that had been confiscated from them.
 Moreover, Beniamin appeared again in the circle of Przemysł II around 1286.